marouan-boumchahate/FBU_CPU/README.md

 ## Contents

-1. **Verilog Code** (*verilog_code*): The directory containing the Verilog code for the Fenerbahce CPU.
+1. **Verilog Code** (*fbCPU_MONM_Grp.v*): The directory containing the Verilog code for the Fenerbahce CPU.
 This is the core of our project, where the CPU's functionality is implemented.

-2. **PowerPoint Presentation** (*presentation*): The presentation slides explaining the code, architecture, and implementation details of the Fenerbahce CPU.
+2. **PowerPoint Presentation** (*fbCPU_MONM_grp - PowerPoint*): The presentation slides explaining the code, architecture, and implementation details of the Fenerbahce CPU.

-3. **Project Documentation** (*documentation*): A document file (e.g., Word or PDF) providing comprehensive information about the tools, methodologies, and design decisions made during the development of the Fenerbahce CPU.
+3. **Project Documentation** (*FB_CPU-Project_MONM-Group_.pdf*): A document file (e.g., Word or PDF) providing comprehensive information about the tools, methodologies, and design decisions made during the development of the Fenerbahce CPU.

-4. **Video Presentation** (*video*): A video presentation where the team explains the PowerPoint slides in detail, providing a visual walkthrough of the Fenerbahce CPU project.
+4. **Video Presentation** (*fbCPU_MONM_grp - Video*): A video presentation where the team explains the PowerPoint slides in detail, providing a visual walkthrough of the Fenerbahce CPU project.

 ## How to Use